Campana to build $20m data centre corridor in Southeast Asia

 Examples of this so far this year have been Google and Facebook both announcing colossal hyperscale data centers in Singapore, while Equinix announced an expansion of its largest data center in Asia Pacific.
 And then only last week Amazon announced it would be investing almost a billion dollars into its data center operations in Indonesia.

 Technavio released a report that revealed the multi-billion Southeast Asia data center market is set undergo substantial growth, more than doubling its value over the next four years.
-The analyst agency has set a compound annual growth rate (CAGR) of 13.88 percent during the period 2017-2021, but perhaps most importantly, the wider Asia continent is expected to overtake Europe as the largest data centre market worldwide by 2021.
+The analyst agency has set a compound annual growth rate (CAGR) of 13.88 percent during the period 2017-2021, but perhaps most importantly, the wider Asia continent is expected to overtake Europe as the largest data center market worldwide by 2021.

 Robinson, in collaboration with Herbert Smith Freehills Japan head of corporate Graeme Preston, will advise Mistui, assited by senior associate James Hearne in Tokyo, and in Singapore by senior associates Peggy Chow, Mia Harrison-Kelf, Victor Chiew, and associate Nang Su Wai.